 - 20% safety universities (GPA averages of 2.70 – 3.30 and 60%+ admission rates)

-Examples of Reach Universities: Most top ranking University of California campuses including UC-Berkeley, UC-Davis, UC-San Diego, UC-Santa Barbara, UC-Irvine and UC-Los Angeles, University of Texas-Austin, University of Washington-Seattle, Carnegie Mellon University, Boston University, University of Illinois, Urbana-Champaign, New York University, Stanford University, Johns Hopkins University, small elite colleges such as Harvey Mudd College and the University of San Diego.
+Examples of Reach Universities: Most top ranking University of California campuses including UC-Berkeley, UC-Davis, UC-San Diego, UC-Santa Barbara, UC-Irvine and UC-Los Angeles, University of Texas-Austin, University of Washington-Seattle, Carnegie Mellon University, Boston University, University of Illinois, Urbana-Champaign, New York University, Stanford University, Johns Hopkins University, and small elite colleges such as Harvey Mudd College and the University of San Diego.

-Examples of Target Universities: UC-Santa Cruz, UC-Riverside, UC-Merced, Santa Clara University, Texas A&M University, Purdue University, Penn State University-College Park, American University, most SUNY campuses including SUNY-Albany, Cal Poly Pomona, University of Arizona, small liberal arts universities such as University of San Francisco, Loyola Marymount University and St. Mary’s College of CA.
+Examples of Target Universities: UC-Santa Cruz, UC-Riverside, UC-Merced, Santa Clara University, Texas A&M University, Purdue University, Penn State University-College Park, American University, most SUNY campuses including SUNY-Albany, SUNY-Stony Brook, Cal Poly Pomona, University of Arizona, and small liberal arts universities such as University of San Francisco, Loyola Marymount University and St. Mary’s College of CA.

 Examples of Safety Universities: San Jose State, San Francisco State, CSU-East Bay, University of the Pacific and Arizona State University.